-TOFA Building Center Space Fit Out: Board directed RVE to design structural fit out of center space in preparation for rental.
+- 2) TOFA Building Center Space Fit Out: Board directed RVE to design structural fit out of center space in preparation for rental.
 Staff is reviewing the preliminary layout and construction cost estimate.
 RVE prepared a twophase layout and construction schedule to allow the installation of the garage doors and associated concrete work and parking lot re-striping as Phase 1 not to exceed the 2017 budget amount of \$50,000.
 The locker room expansion and associated work is scheduled for Phase 2 for an estimated cost of \$156,000.
 Per the Board's direction, RVE revisited the design and modified the locker room expansion.
 Authority staff reviewed and approved the revised design.
 Earth Disturbance and Building Permit Applications were submitted to the Township for Phase 1 to address the installation of the garage door.
 RVE has solicited quotes for Phase 1.
 Two quotes were received for the garage door.
 Quotes are enclosed.
 Board awarded the garage door installation to Philly Overhead Door in the amount of \$6,709.04.
 Signed quote was provided to Contractor.
 Preconstruction meeting was held.
 Garage door was installed on October 11th.
-Recommend final payment to contractor in the amount of \$11,123.04.

-4) TTHM & HAA5 Investigation: RVE and Authority staff have been working together to study the levels of disinfection by-products (DBPs), trihalomethanes (THM) and haloacetic Acids (HAA5).
+Received 4 quotes for the garage ramp.
+Recommend award of garage ramp construction to John Feher Concrete Construction, LLC in the amount of \$7,669.00.
+RVE is working wrapping up design of fireproofing the center space to store equipment. - TTHM & HAA5 Investigation: RVE and Authority staff have been working together to study the levels of disinfection by-products (DBPs), trihalomethanes (THM) and haloacetic Acids (HAA5).
 RVE recommended additional sampling outside of the Authority regulatory sampling to determine if measures should be taken to prevent increased levels of DBPs in the distribution system.
 The initial sampling showed that HAA5 levels were higher at the interconnections (58% of the MCL of 60 ug/L) and THM levels were higher at the tanks (85% of MCL of 80 ug/L).
 RVE recommends the installation of autoflushers as a cost-effective way to increase water turnover and reduce HAA5 levels at the ends of the distribution system.
 RVE also recommends the installation of mixers at the tanks to reduce THM levels.
 A Public Water Supply Permit has been submitted for the installation of a mixer at the Collingswood Tank.
 Permit was issued by DEP.
-Nothing to report at this time.

-5) 2017 I/I Project: The Board requested cost estimates for the remaining areas of the sewer system.
+Nothing to report at this time. - 4) 2017 I/I Project: The Board requested cost estimates for the remaining areas of the sewer system.
 The remaining areas include approximately 36,000 LF of 8-inch pipe and approximately 1,300 LF of 18-inch pipe.
 The list of locations were enclosed in last month's board packet.
 The estimated construction cost for these areas is estimated at \$700,000.
-Per the Board's Direction, the project will focus on addressing I/I in the area near Bishop Egan High School.
+Per the Board's Direction, the project will focus on addressing I/I in the area near Bishop Egan

+High School.
 RVE is currently doing field work with Authority staff to determine actual pipe footages, number of manholes to be addressed, and if there are any access issues.
 Bid opening was held on April 13, 2017 at 10:00AM.
 The two bids exceed the Authority's budget for the I/I work.
 Board rejected all bids and directed RVE to rebid the project with a reduced scope.
 Project was rebid on May 24' 2017 at 10:00AM.
 Notice of Intent to Award Base Bid was given by Board on May 24, 2017.
 Board awarded contract to Standard Pipe Services in the amount of \$175,500.00.
 Preconstruction meeting was held on August 10th.
 Construction began September 5th.
-Recommend Payment Certificate #1 in the amount of \$43.587.00.
+Recommended Payment Certificate #1 in the amount of \$43,587.00.
+Nothing to report at this time.